pfrest/pfSense-pkg-saml2-auth/docs/index.md

 ## Source Code & Contributions

 The source code for this project is available in its entirety on [GitHub](https://github.com/pfrest/pfSense-pkg-saml2-auth) and is licensed under an [Apache 2.0 license](https://github.com/pfrest/pfSense-pkg-saml2-auth/blob/master/LICENSE).
 Contributions are welcome and encouraged.
+Please see the [CONTRIBUTING](CONTRIBUTING.md) guide for more information on how to contribute.

 ### Maintainers